 - The old cabanas ("cabanettes", accommodating 2 guests) were renamed to "Beach Loungers".
 Cabana rental costs USD 59 (for 2 guests) and include 2 bottles of water (in a cooler), towels, 2 beach mats (floating) and a fruit plate.
-Note: Alternatively, beach mats cost USD 18 PP. Update: Since September 2016, RCI lowered the beach lounger rental pricing to USD 45 and "regrettably" removed all the amenities that were previously included in the deal.
+Alternatively, beach mats cost USD 18 PP. UPDATE: Since September 2016, RCI lowered the beach lounger rental to USD 45 and "regrettably" removed all amenities previously included in the deal.

-- Previously, the tram's path was south of the nature trail (passing by the barracks and ending east of the cabanas.
-The 2015 added new tram route is shorter, running north of the nature trail and also ending east of the cabanas.
+- Previously, tram's path was south of the nature trail (passing by the barracks and ending east of the cabanas.
+The 2015-added new tram route is shorter, running north of the nature trail and also ending east of the cabanas.

-- A new fresh water shower was added to the Barefoot Beach area (north of the bar Beach Lounger).
+- A new freshwater shower was added to the Barefoot Beach area (north of Beach Lounger Bar).

 As a cabana alternative, on the South Beach (fka Barefoot Beach) are offered the new Beach Loungers - shaded (clamshell) loungers called "cabanette".
 Upon arrival, you go to the open-air bar area, meet your attendant and get towels.

-- Coco Loco (Royal Caribbean souvenir cups) are available at the beach bar.
+- Coco Loco (souvenir cups) are available at the beach bar.